Treebeard: Fictional biography

-The Ents arrive at Isengard as Saruman's army is leaving, and they wait.
-After the army leaves, Treebeard bangs on the gates and shouts for Saruman to come forth.
+The Ents arrive at Isengard as Saruman's army is leaving, and they wait until it has gone.
+Treebeard bangs on the gates and shouts for Saruman to come forth.
 Saruman refuses, and the Ents attack.
-They reduce the outer walls to rubble and destroy much of what is inside the walls.
-Treebeard then calls for an end to the attack and the Ents divert the river Isen, drowning the entire ruined fortress and all its underground furnaces and workshops.
+They reduce the outer walls to rubble and destroy much of what is inside.
+Treebeard gets the Ents to divert the river Isen, drowning the ruined fortress and its underground furnaces and workshops.
 Saruman is left in the impregnable tower, surrounded by water and watchful Ents.
-After imprisoning Saruman, some of the Ents (including Treebeard) and Huorns keep watch.

-A delegation led by Gandalf arrives at Isengard and, except Gandalf, are amazed that it has been destroyed.
-Treebeard promises Gandalf that Saruman will remain in the tower.
+A delegation led by Gandalf arrives at Isengard and, except for Gandalf, are amazed that it has been destroyed.
+Treebeard promises that Saruman will remain in the tower.

-In The Return of the King, Treebeard is still at Isengard, now renamed to the Treegarth of Orthanc, when a group led by Aragorn, now King of Gondor, comes there after the victory over Sauron, made possible partly because the Ents had helped to destroy Saruman's forces.
-Treebeard admits that he let Saruman go a few days before.
-Gandalf gently chastises him saying that Saruman might have persuaded Treebeard to let him go by "the poison of his voice."
+Treebeard is still at Isengard, now renamed the Treegarth of Orthanc, when a group led by Aragorn, King of Gondor, arrives after the victory over Sauron, made possible partly because the Ents had helped to destroy Saruman's forces.
+Treebeard admits that he had let Saruman go.
+Gandalf gently chastises him, saying that Saruman might have persuaded Treebeard to let him go by "the poison of his voice."
 Treebeard delivers the keys of Orthanc to the King, who gives the valley of Orthanc to Treebeard and his ents.
-Finally, Treebeard says farewell to the elf-rulers Celeborn and Galadriel "with great reverence" and the words "It is long, long since we met by stock or by stone".